 A certified treasury professional (CTP) is a designation some financial professionals earn so they are able to help businesses manage and operate their corporate treasuries.
-Like other certifications, such as certified financial planner (CFP) and chartered financial advisor (CFA), if you’re advisor or anyone else you work with has the CTP certification, it’s a sign of their expertise — and if its help managing corporate treasuries you want, a CTP certification would be a very nice thing for your advisor to have.
+Like other certifications, such as certified financial planner (CFP) and chartered financial advisor (CFA), if you’re an advisor or anyone else you work with has the CTP certification, it’s a sign of their expertise — and if it helps to manage corporate treasuries you want, a CTP certification would be a very nice thing for your advisor to have.

 For help finding the right financial advisor for your family or business, consider using SmartAsset’s free financial advisor matching service.